-Carpal tunnel syndrome often occurs when the median nerve is compressed.
+As explained by pain management specialists in Atlanta, carpal tunnel syndrome often occurs when the median nerve is compressed.
 This nerve starts at the forearm and runs through a narrow passageway in the wrist to your hand.
 It’s the nerve that gives the palm side of your fingers and thumb sensation, minus your pinky finger.
 It also enables nerve signals to move key muscles that surround the base of the thumb.

 Overall, anything that compresses, irritates, or crowds the median nerve located in the carpal tunnel area can result in developing the condition.
 For instance, a wrist fracture can sometimes narrow the tunnel and subsequently irritate the median nerve as well as the inflammation and swelling from rheumatoid arthritis.

 Since every case is unique, it can be difficult for pain management specialists in Atlanta to pinpoint the actual cause 100 percent of the time.
 It could be that a combination of many risk factors contributes to the development of the disorder.